pgRouting/pgrouting/doc/depthFirstSearch/pgr_depthFirstSearch.rst

   ignored.
 - The returned values are ordered in ascending order of `start_vid`.
 - If the starting vertex does not exist, empty row is returned.
+- The depth first search traversal does not always produce the shortest path from a source vertex to a given target vertex.
+So, the aggregate cost of traversal may not always be minimal.
 - Depth First Search Running time: :math:`O(E + V)`

 Signatures